 Once the ground has thawed enough for you to start working on the outdoor spring flower beds, you can get them cleared out.
 Take time to remove dead leaves and debris while placing some compost or fertilizer into the soil to help boost the fertilization of your flowers once planted.

 Design the Space

-If you want to create a better spring flower garden this year, you may opt to design the space slightly different than last year.
+If you want to create a better flower garden this year, you may opt to design the space slightly different than last year.
 Using an app or paper with a pencil, you can easily draw out plans for your current spring garden landscaping and shape.

 Opt for Containers

 Using spring containers to plant some of your earlier blooming flowers will ensure that you have many flowers ready for the spring season.
 This is a fun way to add more beauty to your garden with colorful spring containers and hanging plant holders.